HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationdispense-intro.md

 3. the authorizing prescription
 4. type of dispense (e.g., partially dispensed)
 5. the quantity dispensed
-6. a date for when dispensed to the patient
+6. a date for when medication was dispensed to the patient
 7. free text dosage instructions (the *SIG*)
 8. the dose and rate